 Where do I eat?

-Meals are provided for volunteers by Cycle Oregon on both events.
-Breakfast and dinner are served in camp and volunteers eat along with the riders.
+Meals are provided for volunteers by Cycle Oregon on events.
+For The Classic and WEEKENDER, breakfast and dinner are served in camp and volunteers eat along with the riders.
 Sack lunches are provided for all volunteers and can be picked up as early as the prior evening.
 Meals are served in the campus dining hall on the weekend event and in the outdoor dining tent during our week long ride.
 If you have dietary concerns, speak to the volunteer coordinator about arranging supplemental meals and snacks.

-How do I get from site to site on the Week Ride?
+How do I get from site to site on The Classic?

 Different teams get to sites in different ways, but all volunteers are responsible for transporting their own baggage.
 Teams that are assigned vehicles drive them to the overnight locations and can often accommodate other passengers and their gear.
 We ask some team members to take their own vehicles (and reimburse them for fuel); other volunteers choose to drive of their own accord (and are not reimbursed).
 Usually volunteers in personal vehicles are more than willing to take on a passenger.
 As space is limited, we encourage carpooling as much as possible.
 If you need a ride to and from the event, we can arrange one for you.